-Bled or Bohinj – which lake must you visit when in Slovenia [2024]
+Bled or Bohinj – Which lake to visit in Slovenia

-Bled or Bohinj – which lake must you visit when in Slovenia [2024]
+Bled or Bohinj – Which lake to visit in Slovenia

 Bled or Bohinj, which lake should we visit?
 That’s what we asked before we set out for the northwest of Slovenia.
 Little did we know we would visit both and have a definite favourite by the end of our few days in the area…